lpalbou/DigitalArticle/test_examples.md

-# Test Examples for Reverse Analytics Notebook
+# Test Examples for Digital Article

-This document provides example prompts you can use to test the functionality of the Reverse Analytics Notebook.
+This document provides example prompts you can use to test the functionality of the Digital Article.

 ## Sample Data